ljorgensen/qbo-openid-node-sample/README.md

 A simple example that uses 'OpenID for node.js' to sign in with Intuit.

+Download the zip, or clone the repo, or run:

+    bower install qbo-openid-node-sample

 To run the example:

     Substitute your port and verification url for the placeholder values in app.js